jdybuncio/dsi_capstone_1/README.md

 ### CV & Performance Metrics

-Using a 0.5 predicted probability threshold, we obtained the following evaluation metrics with this model:
+Using a 0.5 predicted probability threshold and 5-fold Cross Validation, we obtained the following evaluation metrics with this model:

     Math Students: 46.1% F1 score
     Portuguese Students: 50.1% F1 score